kkfinkkfin/nginx-migration-tool/README.md

 2, New Ingess/CRD resource with  specific IngressClass Name

 •Do not modify the existing Ingress resources in the cluster and would not affect the existing access traffic.
-•A new set of Ingress resources for NGINX ICs can be used with user-specified IngressClass names so that ICs that also declare the --ingress-class can watch to this set of new Ingress resources.
+<br>•A new set of Ingress resources for NGINX ICs can be used with user-specified IngressClass names so that ICs that also declare the --ingress-class can watch to this set of new Ingress resources.

 ![image](https://user-images.githubusercontent.com/59547386/171353852-b4e9af0b-8ea4-4465-8e58-c8bcc01db4d0.png)